 I now sensed why people felt the penumbra of the spirit world in these transitions.
 A settling occurs at sunset and sunrise.
 The overexposed sky or the omniscient blackness softens as its opposite overtakes.
 Hard edges, gravity, hunger, and discomfort weaken, if only for a moment.
-The sun rises and sets quickly near the equator.
+The sun rises and sets fast near the equator.

-The guinea fowl descended from their roosts and commenced their litany.
-Smoldering cooking fires saturated the air, and women followed the nearby paths carrying their empty water containers.
+The guinea fowl descended from their roosts and began their litany.
+Smoldering cooking fires saturated the air, and women followed the nearby paths carrying their empty water pots.
 Rather than phoning my family from this spot, I called upon my deceased grandfathers.
-As the sun broke over the horizon and the dry season heat poured down, I placed the cowry shells upon an altar-shaped rock and tipped several healthy schnapps libations over them while muttering thanks.
+As the sun broke over the horizon and the dry season heat streamed down, I placed the cowry shells upon an altar-shaped rock and tipped several healthy schnapps libations over them while muttering thanks.
 Its volatile aroma climbed as the liquor trickled down.
-I thanked my ancestors for protecting me, and I asked them to keep a watchful eye over my work.
+I thanked my ancestors for protecting me, and I asked them to keep a vigilant eye over my work.
 It was too early for me to partake, but I knew they would be grateful for the extra pour.

-I stood quietly for a moment before walking to my room.
+I stood for a moment before walking to my room.

-With my ritual obligation complete, I felt unburdened.
-Logically, I thought that this would not influence my data request.
+With my ritual obligation complete, I was freed.
+Logically, I thought this would not influence my data request.
 And yet it eased tension.
 I did all I could.
 The rest was up to my ancestors.

-Over the following days, I found myself uncharacteristically greeting Isaac and others around the research center, and I felt less paranoid about people trying to block or steal my work.
+Over the coming days, I greeted Isaac and others around the research center, and I was less paranoid about people trying to block or steal my work.
 I was more convivial.
 I made more of an effort to talk to people interested in my research.
 Ten days later, my data request was approved.